Next Start

 Professionalism

 Along with having people skills, great technicians understand the importance of showing professionalism.
-Your customers will see you as the face of the dealership or repair shop, so it’s important to put your best foot forward.
-This means dressing in the appropriate attire, being respectful, showing integrity and embodying your company’s values.
+Customers will see mechanics as the face of the dealership or repair shop, so it’s important to put they best foot forward.
+This means dressing in the appropriate attire, being respectful, showing integrity and embodying the company’s values.

 Employers look for technicians who are tech-savvy and motivated to stay up-to-date with the industry as it evolves.
 Showing that you’re eager to learn and are willing to take advantage of any additional training opportunities will benefit both the employer and your personal career development.

 If you’re getting ready for an upcoming automotive technician interview, keep these qualities in mind.
-Employers want to hear about tangible ways you’ve demonstrated these skills, so if you have specific experiences where you’ve shown your ability to problem solve, for example, be sure to share them.
+Employers want to hear about tangible ways you’ve demonstrated these mechanic skills, so if you have specific experiences where you’ve shown your ability to problem-solve, for example, be sure to share them.

 Most importantly, always make sure you’re conveying professionalism.
 Wear the right attire, shake the employer’s hand, show respect, answer their questions to the best of your ability and thank them for taking the time to meet with you.
 This can help you to make a positive first impression on the employer, making you much more likely to be considered for the job.